-Corrective Action: A rebuild starts if there any hot-spares configured or you may replace the failed drive.
-The ReplaceMember operation continues as far as the source virtual disk can tolerate the drive failure.
+Corrective A rebuild starts if there any hot-spares configured or you may replace the failed drive.
+The ReplaceAction: Member operation continues as far as the source virtual disk can tolerate the drive failure.
+If the source state.

+Member operation continues as far as the source virtual disk can tolerate the drive failure.
 If the source virtual disk fails, the Replace Member is stopped, otherwise the virtual disk continues to be in degraded